-This is a request for an exemption from FAR 121.311 (b) to the extent required for a child to use an FAA Approved Child Restraint System on an aircraft, even though the child exceeds the weight limits for the CRS.
-Due to physical challenges, without the support and security of this FAA Approved Child Restraint System, this child would be unable to fly.
-We request that this child be allowed to occupy an FAA Approved Child Restraint (CARES, manufactured by AmSafe, Inc.), even though he exceeds the manufacturer's weight limits of 44 pounds.
-In this case, the safety of this child is greatly enhanced by the extra support and security that the FAA Approved Restraint System will provide for him during the flight.
+This is a request for an exemption from FAR 121.311 (b) to the extent required for a person to use an FAA Approved Child Restraint System on an aircraft, even though the person exceeds the weight limits for the CRS.
+Due to physical challenges, without the support and security of this FAA Approved Child Restraint System, this person would be unable to be properly restrained in the airplane seat.
+We request that William Isler IV be allowed to occupy an FAA Approved Child Restraint (CARES, manufactured by AmSafe, Inc.), even though he exceeds the manufacturer's weight limit of 44 pounds.
+In this case, the safety of this passenger and those around him is greatly enhanced by the extra support and security that the FAA Approved Restraint System will provide for him during the flight.